Administrative Sciences

 MET AD 714

-Prerequisites: MET AD 504 and MET AD 522.
-Examines the corporate valuation process by which takeovers and other corporate control transactions take place.
-Includes financial forecasting, based on expectation models, scenario analysis, and due diligence.
-Emphasizes the defensive measures by management against hostile bids, buyout transactions, the relation of takeovers to capital structure changes, and the insider trading in takeover contests.
+Prerequisites: MET AD 522.
+This course examines the corporate valuation process by which takeovers and other corporate control transactions take place.
+It includes financial forecasting, based on expectation models, scenario analysis, and due diligence.
+Of particular interest will be the defensive measures by management against hostile bids, buyout transactions, the relation of takeovers to capital structure changes, and the insider trading in takeover contests.
 4 cr.
 Tuition: $4020

 Summer 2 (June 29-August 7)